 After I got over how disgustingly expensive the flight from Kenya to Seychelles was, I eventually booked my flight to the island nation.
-Seriously, we will talk about this later and I know there are logical reasons why a 3-hour flight within East Africa should cost as much as it does, but for now, I do not want to diminish my experience and probably your excitement about visiting this beautiful East African country.
+Seriously, we will talk about this later, and I know there are logical reasons why a 3-hour flight within East Africa should cost as much as it does.
+Still, I do not want to diminish my experience and probably your excitement about visiting this beautiful East African country.

-I spent 7 days between three islands in Seychelles and thoroughly enjoyed my trip.
-While planning for it, I grew increasingly nervous thinking about whether or not I’d have a good time.
+I spent seven days between three islands in Seychelles and thoroughly enjoyed my trip.
+While planning for it, I grew increasingly nervous, thinking about whether or not I’d have a good time.
 This was mainly because of three reasons.

 The first is because Nigerians visiting Seychelles have recently been subjected to intense scrutiny and prejudice by immigration officials.
 Again, we will talk about this later.
 Another reason was that I was travelling solo.
-Seychelles is big on couple and family travel and it’s not difficult to see why.
+Seychelles is big on couples and family travel, and it’s not difficult to see why.

-The last reason for my worry was the fact that ‘a good time’ in Seychelles costs a pretty penny.
-Nevertheless, I managed to have a wonderful time, on a fairly reasonable budget and I’ll be sharing more about my travels in the next few weeks.
+The last reason for my worry was that a ‘good time’ in Seychelles costs a pretty penny.
+Nevertheless, I managed to have a wonderful time on a fairly reasonable budget and will share more about my travels in the next few weeks.
 For now, let’s get into some pre-trip planning details.

 Nairobi, Kenya to Seychelles: Some pre-flight details

-Seychelles is an island nation made up of 115 islands in the Indian Ocean.
-Getting there from Nairobi was quite easy and fast via a direct flight on Kenya Airways.
-If you plan to visit, it is important to note that, at the time of this writing, Kenya Airways only operates this route about 3 times a week.
+Seychelles is an island nation of 115 islands in the Indian Ocean.
+Getting there from Nairobi was easy and fast via a direct flight on Kenya Airways.
+If you plan to visit, it is essential to note that, at the time of this writing, Kenya Airways only operates this route about three times a week.
 So plan your travel days effectively.

 As of May 2022, fully vaccinated travellers (i.e. complete shots of your vaccine type and a booster) do not need to present a PCR to visit Seychelles.